 Students are expected to prepare for and attend all classes for which they are registered and to act in a manner consistent with an academic environment while attending class.
-The College may administratively withdraw a student who is not attending, actively participating, exhibits disruptive or unruly behavior in class, or is otherwise not demonstrating a serious academic effort.
+The University may administratively withdraw a student who is not attending, actively participating, exhibits disruptive or unruly behavior in class, or is otherwise not demonstrating a serious academic effort.
 After an Administrative Withdrawal, the student cannot register for the same course until the next time it is offered.
 The student's transcript will reflect the Administrative Withdrawal.
 Administrative withdrawals through the final day to drop a class within that semester will receive a grade of AW in the course(s).
-Administrative withdrawals from a course after the final day to drop a class within that semester will be recorded as an AF, which is computed as an F. The student is responsible for any charges owed to the College at the time of the Administrative Withdrawal as determined by the Refund Policy.
-Being Administratively Withdrawal may also impact the student's financial aid.
+Administrative withdrawals from a course after the final day to drop a class within that semester will be recorded as an AF, which is computed as an F. The student is responsible for any charges owed to the University at the time of the Administrative Withdrawal as determined by the Refund Policy.
+Being Administratively Withdrawn does not eliminate a student's financial obligation to the University.
+An administrative withdrawal may also impact the student's financial aid.
 Refer to the Financial Aid and Refund policies.